• Skip to primary navigation

 Which Insurance Company Will Pay?

-Hopefully both yourself and the other driver had insurance.
+Hopefully both you and the other driver had insurance.
 If using your own policy, you will have to pay your deductible.
 If your insurance company believes the other driver to be at fault, they may go after the other driver later, in what is known as a subrogation action.
 They will try to recover what they had to pay out on your claim and try to recover your deductible for you.
 If you use the other driver’s insurance, they are going to first need to accept responsibility and have a reasonable basis to believe that the accident was the fault of their insured.
+Much of what happens may depend on levels of insurance, which is why it is important to have good insurance.

 Getting Your Car Repairs Paid by the other Insurance Company